logo

 What happens after I've applied?

-Pre-registration briefing sessions are held regularly and you will be expected to attend these where the registration process will be explained.
+The registration process will be explained during your pre-registration briefing session.
 These are very friendly sessions, you will gain lots of information and have the opportunity to ask questions.
 You will be given all the relevant forms and help with filling them in.
 If, after attending the session you realise childminding is not for you then you do not need to continue further - there is no commitment at all.

 Will it take long to become registered?

-Ofsted aim to register most childminders within 3 months of their application but there are many references to be taken before you can become registered - a health check, CRB police check (Criminal Records Bureau) on you and every other adult in their household.
+Ofsted aim to register most childminders within 3 months of their application but there are many references to be taken before you can become registered - a health check, DBS disclosure (formerly CRB check) on you and every other adult in their household.
 Your home will be inspected too, to ensure it is a safe and suitable environment for children.
 Sometimes these checks can take longer than others so it isn't possible to give a definite time scale.
+Don't forget that if you have anyone staying in your home for over 6 weeks you should check with Ofsted about whether they need a DBS check.

 How many children can I care for?
 This will depend on how many children of your own you have and their ages.
 It will also depend on the size of your home as there are special child/space ratios - In England, under the Early Years Foundation Stage Welfare Requirements there is a specific child to space ratio as below: